dapper-labs-talent/cc_ArturKhamzin_IssuesExplorerFE/QnA.md

 > How long did the assignment take (in hours)?
 Please break down your answer into buckets (e.g. "Learning Framework", "Coding", "Debugging").

-- 4 hours+
+- ~6hours in 2 attempts: 4h + ~2h

 > If you could go back and give yourself advice at the beginning of the project, what would it be?

 - focus on functional part first, don't spend too much time with css, reading github api, thinking about how to design pagination and etc.
-- don't use react-query... (took much of time to setup)
+- you can start without react-query in the beginning and make it simple

 > Did you learn anything new?

-- apparently create-react-app already supports `dotenv` out of the box, so next time I would not spend time configuring it.
+- apparently create-react-app already supports `dotenv` out of the box, so next time I would not need to spend time configuring it.

 > Do you feel that this assignment allowed you to showcase your abilities effectively?

 - I don't think so, due to time constraints.
+It's like trade-off: either make MVP based on requirements or start project with well-thought architecture.
+Not always it's possible to use best practices if there is limitation by time.

 > Are there any significant web development-related skills that you possess that were not demonstrated in this exercise?
 If so, what are they?

-- didn't have time to use much CSS (and media-queries)
+- debugging issues
+- designing REST api
+- creating mocks for rest api
+- ...